Metoprolol

-Metoprolol, sold under the brand name Lopressor, among others, is a selective β1 receptor blocker medication.
-It is used to treat high blood pressure, chest pain due to poor blood flow to the heart, and a number of conditions involving an abnormally fast heart rate.
-By working on the beta-1 receptor of the cardiac muscle cells, it yields both a chronotropic and inotropic effect.
+Metoprolol, sold under the brand names Lopressor and Toprol-XL among others, is a medication used to treat angina, high blood pressure and a number of conditions involving an abnormally fast heart rate.
 It is also used to prevent further heart problems after myocardial infarction and to prevent headaches in those with migraines.

-Metoprolol is sold in formulations that can be taken by mouth or given intravenously.
-The medication is often taken twice a day.
-The extended-release formulation, metoprolol succinate, is taken once per day.
-Metoprolol may be combined with hydrochlorothiazide (a diuretic) in a single tablet.
+It is a beta blocker, specifically a selective β1 receptor blocker, and is taken by mouth or is given intravenously.

 Common side effects include trouble sleeping, feeling tired, feeling faint, and abdominal discomfort.
 Large doses may cause serious toxicity.
 Risk in pregnancy has not been ruled out.
 It appears to be safe in breastfeeding.
-The metabolism of metoprolol can vary widely between patients, often as a result of hepatic impairment or CYP2D6 polymorphism.
-Care should be taken in patients with asthma; metoprolol should only be used in these patients when the benefits outweigh the risks, for example in heart failure.
-Stopping this drug should be done slowly to decrease the risk of further health problems.
+The metabolism of metoprolol can vary widely among patients, often as a result of hepatic impairment or CYP2D6 polymorphism.